 I’m also adding a ribbon pick on the right-hand side.
 Refer to Video at 20:52

-Then another flower to the center and that comes about halfway up the other two flowers.
+Then tape another flower to the center, which comes about halfway up the other two flowers.
 Refer to Video at 21:08

-Remember, it’s important that you leave enough of the flower and leaf stem wire to move them around.
+Remember, you must leave enough of the flower and leaf stem wire to move them around.
 A mistake most people make is to

 tape it onto the main stem very close to the flower, leaving no room for movement.
 Finally, I’m adding the other ribbon pick.